reeset/linked_data_rules/README.md

 # linked_data_rules
-The linked data rules file used by MarcEdit to support reconciliation
+Like many tools doing reconciliation work of library data, this repository stores the rules file MarcEdit utilizes to determine which fields, field data, and normalization processes the tool should utilize when parsing data.
+It also includes the collection information defined within MarcEdit.